 Japanese egg sandwich is a creamy, tangy, light, and tasty snack that’s extremely popular all across Japan.
 Anthony Bourdain praised the deliciousness of Lawson’s egg salad sandwich, while David Chang runs to the closest konbini to get his hands on a tamago sando, as soon as he lands in Tokyo.
-The good news is you don’t have to travel across the world to get a taste of this iconic Japanese creation – you can make it at home with just a few ingredients!
+The good news is you don’t have to travel across the world to get a taste of this iconic Japanese creation – I have an easy recipe you can make at home!

 Japanese Egg Sandwich - Tamago Sando

-If you are in Japan, you can find Japanese egg salad sandwiches pretty much everywhere!
+In Japan, Japanese egg salad sandwiches can be found pretty much everywhere!
 The most common places are bakeries, coffee shops, and convenience stores (called konbini in Japanese) such as 7 Eleven, Lawson, or Family Mart.
+This is a very simple and basic recipe for this popular Japanese snack.

 Ingredients for Japanese Egg Sandwich